noble07/breakingbad-app/README.md

+# Breaking Bad App

+This is and app create with [breakingbadapi](https://www.breakingbadapi.com/documentation)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).